San Joaquin County, California: Agriculture

 As of 2018, the gross value of agricultural production in the county was $2.6 billion.
 The top product was almonds, followed by grapes, milk, and walnuts.

 San Joaquin County is home to one of the largest walnut processing facilities in the world, DeRuosi Nut.
-Another large company, Pacific State Bancorp (PSBC), was based here but was closed by the California Department of Financial Institutions on August 20, 2010.
+Another large company, Pacific State Bancorp (PSBC), was based there but was closed by the California Department of Financial Institutions on August 20, 2010.